 In Oregon, a divorce is called a "dissolution of marriage."
 The spouse who files for the dissolution is called the petitioner, and the other spouse is the respondent.
 Oregon also allows spouses to file together as co-petitioners.

 Oregon is a pure "no-fault" divorce state, which means it does not permit spouses to allege any wrongdoing as the reason for the divorce.
 (Or.
 Rev. Stat.
-Ann. § 107.036.)
+Ann. § 107.036 (2021).)
 The only ground permissible under Oregon family law is irreconcilable differences.
 (Or.
 Rev. Stat.
-Ann. § 107.025.)
+Ann. § 107.025 (2021).)

-In Oregon, the court refers to an uncontested divorce which allows couples to end their marriage without ever appearing in court.
-Summary dissolution is available to couples who satisfy the following requirements:
+A summary dissolution is an uncontested divorce which allows couples to end their marriage without ever appearing in court.
+Summary dissolution is a streamlined option, but is available only to couples who satisfy the following requirements:

 Couples with minor children must agree on child custody and child support, and also complete a mandatory parent education course designed to give them information about how divorce affects children.
 Petitioners who wish to end their marriage as soon as possible can speed up the dissolution process by completing this course immediately after they file their case.

 It costs $301 to file a dissolution of marriage in Oregon.
 Filing fees do change, though, so you'll want to confirm the fee with the clerk of the court where you'll be filing your petition.
 Most of the time, you pay the filing fee at the same time you file the petition.

 If you can't afford to pay the filing fee, you can request a fee waiver from the court.